-An escrow may be used to secure contingent purchase price payments or Seller's indemnity to Acquiror for breach of Seller's covenants, representations or warranties, or for undisclosed liabilities.
-The tax issues raised by these escrows include the following: Are the amounts placed in escrow treated as part of the purchase price at closing (in whole or in part)?
-To whom is the income on the escrowed funds taxed, as earned and as distributed?
-How are adjustments made once the recipient of the escrowed funds is determined and the amounts are paid?
+An escrow may be used to secure either contingent purchase price payments to be made by Acquiror to Seller or indemnities by Seller to Acquiror for breach of Seller's covenants, representations or warranties, or for undisclosed liabilities.
+The tax issues raised by these escrows include the following:

+- Are the amounts placed in escrow treated as part of Seller's amount realized at Closing (in whole or in part)? - To which party is the income on the escrowed funds taxed, as earned and as distributed? - How are adjustments made once the recipient of the escrowed funds is determined and the funds are paid?

-Proposed regulations under section 468B(g), published in January 1999, would determine how the income on escrowed funds is taxed but not the other issues, which are left to case law.
-Thus, if the proposed regulations were adopted, there would be significant inconsistencies in the treatment of the escrows.
+Proposed regulations under section 468B(g), published in January 1999, would determine how the income on escrowed funds is taxed but not the other issues.
+These are left to case law, which supports rules that are not consistent with those in the proposed regulations.
+If the proposed regulations are adopted, there will be significant inconsistencies in the treatment of the escrows.